lonekorean/atom-autocomplete-boilerplate/README.md

 - On Mac, hit `ctrl` + `option` + `command` + `L`.
 - On Windows, hit `ctrl` + `shift` + `F5`.

-## Provider Tiers

-This package includes three sample providers (Atom parlance for "things that provide suggestions for autocomplete").
+This package includes three sample providers.
 You can find them in the `/lib` folder.
 These are the features that each one introduces.

 ### basic-provider.js